 Florida Anti-Tampering Act

-These crimes are often investigated by law enforcement officers in the Florida Department of Agriculture and Consumer Services or local law enforcement agencies.
-The crime might be prosecuted under Section 501.001, F.S., also known as the Florida Anti-Tampering Act, although such prosecutions are relatively rare.
+Law enforcement officers in the Florida Department of Agriculture and Consumer Services or local law enforcement agencies often investigate these crimes.
+Although such prosecutions are relatively rare, the crime might be prosecuted under Section 501.001, F.S., also known as the Florida Anti-Tampering Act.

-Part of the reason the statute is not used very often is because the statutory language is poorly written.
-The state statute does not track the federal food anti-tampering law.
-The penalties under the Florida Statute are generally harsher than the penalties included in the federal statute.
+Part of the reason the statute is not used very often is that the statutory language is poorly written.
+The state statute does not track the federal food anti-tampering law, and the penalties under the Florida Statute are generally harsher than those included in the federal statute.

 Additionally, the terms used in Florida’s Anti-Tampering Statute are extremely vague, which might lead to constitutional challenges by criminal defense attorneys.